best4281/programming-practice-2021/final_submission/README.md

 ## Code files

-You can take a look at my [GitHub repository](https://github.com/best4281/cherng-bot) for the code when it became public repository.
+You can take a look at my [GitHub repository](https://github.com/best4281/cherng-bot) for the code.